 Regularly scheduled workshops offered by the Priddy Library and Macklin Center for Leadership and Communication have ended for the fall semester.
 Please check back in January for the spring semester workshops schedule.
 You can also request a workshop on demand in the meantime by filling out this form.

 For faculty: Would you like to offer one of the workshops to your students?
-Fill out this form to schedule a time for a Priddy librarian to come to your class.
+Fill out this form to schedule a time for a Priddy librarian and/or staff member form the Macklin Center to come to your class.